 Our quality and assurance statement by Sian Wicks, Director of Corporate Assurance and Chief Nursing Officer, is as follows:

 ‘Priory Healthcare aspires to deliver the highest quality of care across our range of pathways, which include acute, Eating Disorders, CAMHS, Psychiatric Intensive Care, rehabilitation and recovery and forensic facilities.

 Our clinical teams within the Priory Group are supported by an arms-length Corporate Assurance function that includes an internal inspection team.
 This enables our services to be safe and effectively regulated and enhances the effectiveness of services and care provided.
 This approach ensures that the high levels of treatment, care, intervention and education that we expect are delivered.

-Achieving positive outcomes, coupled with the experience of our service users and staff, defines the quality of our service and is at the heart of everything we do.
+Achieving positive outcomes, coupled with the positive experience of our service users and staff, define the quality of our service and are at the heart of everything we do.
 This approach is also reflective of the national agenda for quality.

 Our priorities for driving quality within the Priory Group are to: